Ajinkya24171/OOPD_Assignment_2/README.md

 For debug version:
 ```
-./first_debug
+./second_debug
 ```

 For release version:
 ```
-./first_release
+./second_release
 ```

 Follow the on-screen prompts to search for a person or exit the program.

 ## Project Structure

-- `first.cpp`: Main source file containing all the classes and program logic
+- `code.cpp`: Main source file containing all the classes and program logic
 - `Makefile`: Build script for compiling the project
 - `README.md`: This file, containing project information and instructions

 ## Classes

-- `Person`: Base class for all individuals in the system
-- `Dean`, `AssociateDean`, `Library`: Derived classes representing specific roles
+- `Person`: Represents an individual with their details
-- `Department`: Represents a department and manages its members
+- `Department`: Represents a department and manages its members (HOD, Admin Officer, and Faculty)
-- `Administration`: Main class that initializes the system and handles searches
+- `Administration`: Main class that initializes the system and handles searches across all departments

 ## Notes

-- The system is pre-populated with some sample data for demonstration purposes
+- The system is pre-populated with sample data for six departments
+- Each department has one HOD, one Administrative Officer, and five faculty members
 - The search function supports partial, case-insensitive name matching
-- There's a limit of 10 members per department (defined by `MAX_MEMBERS`)
-- The system includes 7 pre-defined departments
+- Input validation is implemented to handle invalid user inputs